emmett-framework/emmett/docs/orm/relations.md

 and the returning value is the number of deleted records.

-On the contrary, if your opposite relation is a `refers_to` relation, the `remove` record will nullify the reference, keeping the other record in the database (the reference of the other record will be `None` in weppy and NULL in the database).
+On the contrary, if your opposite relation is a `refers_to` relation, the `remove` record will nullify the reference, keeping the other record in the database (the reference of the other record will be `None` in Emmett and NULL in the database).

 When you have `has_many` relations defined with `via` options, the `remove` method will instead remove the record responsible of the relation in the join table.
 For instance, writing this: